gradii/fedaco/docs/guide/nest-integration.md

 | PostgreSQL        | `@gradii/fedaco-postgres-driver`    |
 | SQL Server        | `@gradii/fedaco-sqlserver-driver`   |

-You also need `experimentalDecorators` and `emitDecoratorMetadata` enabled in `tsconfig.json`, and `import 'reflect-metadata'` once at app startup.
+You also need `experimentalDecorators` and `emitDecoratorMetadata` enabled in `tsconfig.json`.
 NestJS projects already have this set up.

 ## Register `FedacoModule`